bingosummer/docs-bosh/content/guide-multi-cpi-azure.md

 $ bosh update-cpi-config cpi.yml
 ```

-And cloud config:
+And use following content to replace `azs` and `networks` field in origin cloud config:

 !!! note
     The `azs` section of your `cloud-config` now contains the `cpi` key with available values that are defined in your `cpi-config`.

-Use following content to replace `azs` and `networks` field in previous cloud config.

 ```yaml
 azs: